Choosing an Ocean Plastics Source Location

-Due to basic economic principles of supply and demand, some brands are trying to capitalize on demand and are sourcing material far outside their supply chain hub.
-These efforts in the short term will ultimately make little sense in the long term.
-We have lots of customers coming to us, who had previously went out on their own to source material.
-They had short term success, only to realize they were not able to scale their program due to the shipping costs, material capacity constraints and lack of batch quality oversight.
+Due to the basic economic principles of supply and demand, some brands are trying to capitalize on demand and are sourcing recycled material far outside their supply chain hub.
+These efforts might be a short-term fix, but ultimately make little sense in the long term.
+Oceanworks has many customers approaching us who previously sourced their own material.
+They had some initial success, but rapidly realized they were unable to scale their program due to the shipping costs, material capacity constraints, and lack of batch quality oversight.

-In order to establish our on-demand supply chain network we designed a group of suppliers that is responsive and also regional.
-This means if you’re manufacturing in Indonesia, it makes sense to try and source recycled ocean plastics from Indonesia.
+To establish our on-demand supply chain network, Oceanworks assembled a group of responsive regional suppliers.
+This allows, for example, companies manufacturing in Indonesia to source recycled ocean plastics from Indonesia as well.

-The regional choice we provide further drives value throughout your organization and ultimately into the products you eventually create.
-We believe the plastic has a story to tell.
-What could be a better way to condense your supply chain and become part of your marketing campaign?
+The regional choice Oceanworks provides drives value throughout organizations and ultimately into the products they create.
+The plastic has a story to tell.
+What better way to condense the supply chain and become part of a marketing campaign?

-From a marketing perspective, the source location of material becomes an invaluable asset as you go out to create your go-to-market campaign.
-One of our greatest values with our members is the suite of content and assets we provide to help make your marketing both authentic and transparent.
+From a messaging and storytelling perspective, a material's source location becomes an invaluable asset when creating go-to-market campaigns.
+Oceanworks makes this easy by providing members with a suite of content and assets to help make marketing both authentic and transparent.

-A great example is iZettle who launched the Ocean Card Reader, with fishing net material sourced from the North Baltic Sea.
-This material was processed in Europe and ultimately manufactured in Eastern Europe.
+A great example is iZettle who launched the Ocean Card Reader, which was manufactured using fishing net material sourced from the North Baltic Sea.
+This material was processed in Europe for manufacturing in Eastern Europe.

-Sustainability can be a win-win program for your company.
-At Oceanworks, we’ve worked hard to de-risk the proposition of using ocean plastics and injected value in key areas to make it as seamless as possible.
+Sustainability should be a win-win program.
+Oceanworks, has worked hard to de-risk the proposition of using ocean plastics, and injecting value in key areas to make it as seamless as possible.